Review

 Ideal Use Cases

 These compact trays work well for managing just monitor and laptop power cables, or for adding a secondary routing point along a longer cable run.
 They're not designed for heavy power strips, so plan accordingly.
+If you need to bundle cables before they reach the tray, cable sleeves are an effective companion accessory.

 Pros